junguler/_dork-word-play/README.md

 <br>

 ## using shades of grey as background color
-imagemagick uses a wide variety of color values and names as input, look [here](https://imagemagick.org/script/color.php) for a complete explanation, but the easiest way to use this is by choosing color names, for the shades of colors specifically there are grey0 which is a black color to grey100 which is a white color and everything between grey1 and grey99 are shades of grey, knwoing this we can easily loop thru them in a for loop like this
+imagemagick uses a wide variety of color values and names as input, look [here](https://imagemagick.org/script/color.php) for a complete explanation, but the easiest way to use this is by choosing color names, for the shades of grey specifically there are grey0 which is a black color to grey100 which is a white color and everything between grey1 and grey99 are shades of grey, knwoing this we can easily loop thru them in a for loop like this
 ```
 for i in {0..9} {a..z} {A..Z} ; for g in {0..100..10} ; do convert -gravity center -trim -background grey50 -fill grey$g -font ../nerd.ttf -size 30x30 caption:$i -extent 30x30 $g-$i.jpg ; done
 ```